 - Write to the owner, and ask questions.
 This is not fail-safe: but ask a few questions and see if you get a rapport with the owner.
 If things are not feeling “right” via messages or email then we would take that as a message not to rent the place!

 - Research the area.
-Look at google maps, even post on forums if you must… there is someone out there who is likely to know if you are booking for an area you shouldn’t (as in somewhere unsafe or unsavory)
+Look at google maps, even post on forums if you must.
+There is someone out there who is likely to know if you are booking for an area you shouldn’t (as in somewhere unsafe or unsavory).

-- Linked to #4, put any communication in writing/ text, especially in regard to damage that you have found.
+- Linked to #4, put any communication in writing/ text, especially in regard to the damage that you have found.
 We had a particular owner tell us things via phone, but then send us a bill via Airbnb.
 We were able to produce our messages where we had reported the damage.

 More Family Travel Resources:

-We’ve got a voucher for AU $50 when you sign up to AirBNB.
+We’ve got a voucher for AU $50 when you sign up to Airbnb.
 Take the opportunity here!

-Like this>> Pin It>> Pros and Cons of Airbnb’s For Family Travel
+Like This> Pin It> Pros and Cons of Airbnb’s For Family Travel